ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_1/Array_List/String/SlidingWindow.md

 | **Longest substring without repeating characters** | Sliding Window with HashSet (`O(n)`) |
 | **Shortest substring containing all characters of a given pattern** | Sliding Window with Frequency Map (`O(n)`) |
 | **Longest substring with equal 0s and 1s** | Prefix Sum + HashMap (`O(n)`) |

+* Longest substring where all the characters appear at least K times
+* Longest substring where all the characters appear exact K times
+* Longest substring where all the characters appear at most K times
+* Longest substring with no pair of adjacent characters are adjacent English alphabets
+*

 ### **Example 1: Longest Substring Without Repeating Characters**
 ✅ **Problem**: Find the longest substring where no character repeats.